A model reference adaptive system approach for nonlinear online parameter identification: Introduction

-Evolutionary processes in science and engineering that also spatial dependence are usually modeled by time dependent partial differential equations (PDEs).
-These models often contain finite or infinite dimensional parameters, such as spatially varying drift or diffusion coefficients as well as source terms, whose values are unknown and have to be recovered on the basis of indirect observations of the system.
-Whenever parameter identification needs to take place during the operation of the considered system -- as is the case, e.g., in model predictive control -- so-called online methods have to be employed.
-Model reference adaptive system (MRAS) do so by setting up a dynamic update law for both the parameter and the state, where the evolutionary system for the state is a modification of the original model, while the parameter evolution is driven by the observation mismatch.
+Model reference adaptive systems (MRAS) do so by setting up a dynamic update law for both the parameter and the state, where the evolutionary system for the state is a modification of the original model, while the parameter evolution is driven by the observation mismatch.
 Additionally, stabilizing terms are introduced.
 Online parameter identification has been extensively studied in the finite dimensional setting, e.g. \cite{Ioannou,Narendra05,Sastry}; however, when it come to infinite dimensional models as arising in the context of PDEs, less is known so far.
-We refer to the literature review in \cite{Baumeister-etal,Kugler1,Kugler} for MRAS based approaches in the PDE context.
-Following up on \cite{BoigerKaltenbacher}, which in its turn was strongly inspired by \cite{Baumeister-etal} and \cite{Kugler}, we here extend the scope to problems that are nonlinear not only with respect to the state but also with respect to the parameter -- a situation that could not be tackled by the MRAS approaches investigated so far.
-To this end, we first on all focus on the situation of complete state observations.
-This may extend to the case of partial observations similarly in principle to \cite{BoigerKaltenbacher}, however with additional difficulties and obstacles arising due to parameter nonlinearity.
-Thus investigations on partial observations are postponed to future work.
-In this context we wish to point to recent progress on ensemble Kalman filters for inverse problems, see, e.g., \cite{Albers:2019,DihlmannHaasdonk2015,SchillingsStuart2017}, which are clearly promising in the online identification setting.
+We refer to the literature review in \cite{Baumeister-etal,Kugler1,Kugler} for MRAS-based approaches in the PDE context.
+In the field of inverse problems \cite{BarbaraNeubauerScherzer,Kirsch}, the idea of treating the unknown parameter and the state as an extended variable can be founded in \cite{HaAs01, aao16, Kaltenbacher, Nguyen} Following up on \cite{BoigerKaltenbacher}, which in turn was strongly inspired by \cite{Baumeister-etal} and \cite{Kugler}, we here extend the scope to problems that are nonlinear not only with respect to the state, but also with respect to the parameter -- a situation that could not be tackled by the MRAS approaches investigated so far.
+To this end, we first focus on the situation of complete state observations.
+This may be extended to the case of partial observations, following the principles of \cite{BoigerKaltenbacher, Kugler}, however with additional difficulties and obstacles arising due to parameter nonlinearity.
+As such, investigations on partial observations are postponed to future work.
+In this context, we wish to point to recent progress on ensemble Kalman filters for inverse problems, see, e.g., \cite{Albers:2019,DihlmannHaasdonk2015,SchillingsStuart2017}, which are clearly promising in the online identification setting.
 However, note that this approach, being based on statistical considerations, is quite different from the one we are following here.